 The solution design includes measures to include early security identification, end-to-end data security, ring fenced capabilities within the communication hubs and WAN Gateway using cutting edge technologies and cloud services.

 The solution is designed keeping future evolution in mind; we can use the same security framework for new devices and solutions, and it ensures flexibility with new services.
-The solution will leverage two key principles that support innovation and adoption of new technologies:
+The solution will leverage the following key principles that support innovation and adoption of new technologies:

 Separation of Concerns: The Traffic Management Gateway is a set of discrete, loosely coupled services that represent a specific business function